MicrosoftDocs/ATADocs/ATPDocs/deploy-defender-identity.md

 - [Frequently asked questions when turning on Microsoft 365 Defender](/microsoft-365/security/defender/m365d-enable-faq)

 > [!IMPORTANT]
 > Currently, Defender for Identity data centers are deployed in Europe, UK, North America/Central America/Caribbean, Australia East, and Asia.
 Your workspace is created automatically in the Azure region closest to the geographical location of your Azure Active Directory tenant.
-Once created, Defender for Identity instances aren't movable.
+Once created, Defender for Identity workspaces aren't movable.

 ## Preparation